-The Place Indicates the copyright protection system devised by Sony.
+The place logo indicates the copyright protection system devised by Sony.
 It is not meant to guarantee compatibility with other media.

 MagicGate

 MagicGate refers to the copyright protection technology used by the MagicGate Memory StickTM and other MagicGate Memory StickTM compatible devices.